Scottish Executive Environment and Rural Affairs Department

 The Scottish Executive Environment and Rural Affairs Department (SEERAD) was a civil service department of the Scottish Executive.
-SEERAD was responsible for the following areas in Scotland: agriculture, rural development, food, the environment and fisheries.
-Following the change of administration in May 2007, a restructuring exercise led to most SEERAD functions being continued under the new Scottish Executive Environment Directorate.
+It was responsible for the following areas in Scotland: agriculture, rural development, food, the environment and fisheries.

+The department was one of the main parts of the devolved Scottish administration dealing with land use, environmental protection, farming, and marine resources.
+It worked with a number of executive agencies and public bodies that carried out research, regulation, and conservation work across Scotland.

-SEERAD was directly responsible for various agencies of the Scottish Executive and other public bodies relating to these areas of responsibility.
-From early 2005 the Department was headed by Richard Wakeford.
-The Minister for Environment and Rural Development was Ross Finnie and he was assisted by the Deputy Minister for Environment and Rural Development, Sarah Boyack.
+From early 2005, SEERAD was headed by Richard Wakeford.
+Political responsibility rested with the Minister for Environment and Rural Development, Ross Finnie, who was assisted by Deputy Minister Sarah Boyack.